Manage Virtual Machines

 This tab shows the requests history and the progress of currently ongoing tasks.

-Manage a virtual machine (for newer templates)
+Manage a virtual machine (for newer blueprints)

 Users have the opportunity to order a Virtual Machine (VM) via the Portal and subsequently edit it.
 Before a virtual machine can be created, it must be ensured that a network already exists.